moonsama/docs/docs/pallets-precompiles/solidity-precompiles/ethereum-mainnet-precompiles 0591652725e6486981b581e727e9017c.md

 To verify the installed version of Web3, you can use the `ls` command:

 As of writing this guide, the version used was 1.3.0.
-You will be also using [Remix](https://docs.moonbeam.network/builders/build/eth-api/dev-env/remix/), connecting it to the Moonbase Alpha TestNet via [MetaMask](https://docs.moonbeam.network/tokens/connect/metamask/).
+You will be also using [Remix](builders/build/eth-api/dev-env/remix/), connecting it to the  TestNet via [MetaMask](tokens/connect/metamask/).

-To test out the examples in this guide on Moonbeam or Moonriver, you will need to have your own endpoint and API key, which you can get from one of the supported [Endpoint Providers](https://docs.moonbeam.network/builders/get-started/endpoints/).
+To test out the examples in this guide on Moonsama Network or Moonsama Network, you will need to have your own endpoint and API key, which you can get from one of the supported [Endpoint Providers](builders/get-started/endpoints/).

 ## Verify Signatures with ECRECOVER